Microsoft-community/Community-website/src/mod/docs/index.md

 Automatic actions performed by Cliptok will still trigger on messages that were blocked by Automod (see below).
 :::

-::: tip Server Invites
+::: tip Note
-Action will only be taken when there are unapproved invites.
-Certain approved invite links can be sent by any member regardless of their role (provided that they are not muted)
+Action will only be taken when unapproved invites are being sent.
+Certain approved invite links can be sent by any member regardless of their role, provided that they are not muted.
 :::

 ::: details Approved vanity links